I. The significance of ventilation

-In high-rise buildings, buildings with anti-smoke stairwells and front rooms against external walls, front rooms of fire elevator rooms and shared front rooms should adopt natural smoke exhaust methods.
+In high-rise buildings, anti-smoke stairwells, front rooms against external walls, front rooms of fire elevator rooms, and shared front rooms should adopt natural smoke exhaust methods.

-The location of the smoke outlet should be located on the leeward side of the building’s dominant wind direction throughout the year.
+The smoke outlet should be located on the leeward side of the building’s prevailing wind direction throughout the year.

 - Mechanical smoke prevention

-Mechanical smoke prevention is a smoke prevention technology that adopts a mechanical pressurized air supply method to control the flow direction of the flue gas by the gas flow and pressure difference generated by the fan.
+Mechanical smoke prevention is a technology that uses a mechanical, pressurized air supply to control the flow direction of flue gas by the gas flow and pressure difference generated by a fan.

-For no spread out balcony and concave corridor, smoke-proof stairwell and front room with different orientations capable of opening external windows, fire elevator front room and both-shared front room, mechanical smoke prevention facilities should be provided.
+For balconies and corridors that don’t spread out, smoke-proof stairwells, front rooms with different orientations capable of opening external windows, fire elevator front rooms, and both-shared front rooms, mechanical smoke prevention facilities should be provided.

-When the refuge floor is a fully enclosed refuge floor, pressurized air supply facilities shall be provided.
+When the refuge floor is a fully enclosed refuge floor, pressurized air supply facilities should be provided.

 - Mechanical exhaust:

-The mechanical exhaust is a mechanical exhaust method, which uses the gas flow and pressure difference produced by the fan to exhaust the flue gas or dilute the concentration of the flue gas by using the exhaust pipe.
+Mechanical exhaust is a method that uses the gas flow and pressure difference generated by a fan to exhaust flue gas or dilute the concentration of flue gas using an exhaust pipe.

-The mechanical exhaust method is suitable for internal walkways, rooms, atriums and basements that do not have natural exhaust conditions or are difficult to perform natural exhaust.
+The mechanical exhaust method is suitable for internal walkways, rooms, atriums, and basements that don’t have natural exhaust conditions or where natural exhaust is difficult to perform.

-It should be designed and built-in strict accordance with the requirements of the mechanical exhaust.
-(Such as the setting of the exhaust port, the selection of the exhaust fan and the selection of air duct materials etc.)
+It should be designed and built strictly in accordance with the requirements of mechanical exhaust, such as the setting of the exhaust port, selection of the exhaust fan, and air duct material selection.

-The control procedures of the mechanical smoke exhaust system can be divided into two types: no fire control room and a fire control room.
+The control procedures for the mechanical smoke exhaust system can be divided into two types: a no-fire control room and a fire control room.

 - Fire protection of ventilation and air conditioning systems